Helpful Hints for Providers: Filing Claims for CHAMPVA

 Here are eight tips that will help speed the accurate and timely payment of your claim:

-- Align your claim form in your printer so that all data is printed in the proper fields.
+- Align your claim form in your printer so all data is printed in the proper fields.

-- Print your claim with a legible font and make sure that the print is not too light.
+- Print your claim with a legible font and make sure the print is not too light.
 This improves accurate reading of the data as it passes through optical scanners.

 - Please avoid marking text with highlighters; they can obscure, distort, or completely black out text images.